Felony Defense

 Theft by Unlawful Taking or Disposition; N.J.S.A.
 2C:20-3

 Theft involves the unlawful taking or transfer of property that is either movable (such as goods) or immovable (such as real estate).
 The severity of the charge depends on the value of the stolen property.
-For instance:
+For instance:- If the stolen property is valued under $200, the charge is a Disorderly Persons Offense.

 - If the property is valued over $75,000, the charge is a 2nd Degree Felony.